-This model school was set up by Vandana and her Italian husband late Franco Tondo about twenty years ago with the sole objective of providing quality education to school children.
-Franco, who was a much respected resident of Tolmezzo in Italy and owned a popular hotel and restaurant there, had erected the entire sprawling double story school building with his own hands using the prefabricated construction technology.
+This model school was set up by Vandana and her Italian husband late Benvenuto Franco Tondo about twenty years ago with the sole objective of providing quality education to school children.
+Franco was a much respected resident of Tolmezzo in Italy, where he had founded the famous hotel, bar and restaurant “Al Benvenuto” in 1969.
+Franco constructed the entire double story building of Awantika Vidya Bhawan with his own hands using the prefabricated construction technology.
 In fact, he was a pioneer in transferring this technology to Bhopal and was also instrumental in the setting up of a prefrabricated construction factory at Mandideep Industrial Area.
 The entire plant and machinery for this factory was imported from Italy.

 Vandana has named the school at samardha after her mother, late Awantika Shastri, who was a trailblazer when it came to social service and helping the needy and the downtrodden.
 In the later ’50s and ’60s of the last Century, there was hardly anyone in Bhopal, who was not aware of the monumental work Awantika Shastri had been doing for the cause of the deprived, needy and also for the benefit of the refugees from Sindh, now in Pakistan, and for the cause of Hindi.
 But for her efforts, the Hindi Bhawan in Bhopal, which is a famous landmark, would never have seen the light of day.